How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 water refilling station business in the philippines

-Most water refilling stations1 in the Philippines have large water treatment machines that they use to fill large bottles with safe, clean drinking water (usually 5 gallons) that serve as their primary product.
-Their whole operation, from water treatment to bottle cleaning, must conform to national health standards as outlined by the Department of Health (DOH)2.
+Most water refilling stations2 in the Philippines have large water treatment machines that they use to fill large bottles with safe, clean drinking water (usually 5 gallons) that serve as their primary product.
+Their whole operation, from water treatment to bottle cleaning, must conform to national health standards as outlined by the Department of Health (DOH)3.

-Customers can bring their water containers to be filled with drinking water for a fee that is comparatively smaller than bottled water brands.
+Customers can bring their water containers to be filled with drinking water for a smaller fee than bottled water brands.
 Due to high demand, it has become common practice for water refilling stations to deliver water straight to their customers.

 Who Should Start a Water Refilling Station Business?

-• People who live in or near an area with a demand for safe drinking water.
+• People who live in or near an area with demand for safe drinking water.

 • Entrepreneurs who want to open a business with lower risk and constant demand.